ibauk/sm3/help/scoringoptions.md

 This is aimed at Rallymasters & administrators configuring the system to score a particular rally.

-### Compound rules by axis/category
+### Compound rules by set/category

-Axis rules are applied once basic bonus scoring is complete and provide for more complex scoring strategies.
+Set rules are applied once basic bonus scoring is complete and provide for more complex scoring strategies.

 A rule of type *DNF unless triggered* will appear on score explanations with a tick if it is triggered but will not appear on score explanations at all if it's not triggered, even though that condition will result in DNF.
 Mostly it would be better to use a *placeholder* and a *DNF if triggered* pair as that will give more satisfying results on score explanations.